AgentTen/derf/README.md

 Use the popover presentation (even on iPhone) for auxiliary view controllers to keep the user in the AR experience while adjusting settings or making a modal selection.
 In this example, the `SettingsViewController` and `VirtualObjectSelectionViewController` classes use popover presentation.

-## Testing

-For testing and debugging AR experiences, it helps to have a live visualization of the scene processing that ARKit performs.
-See the `showDebugVisuals` method in this project's `ViewController` class for world tracking visualization, and the `HitTestVisualization` class for a demonstration of ARKit's feature detection methods.